jpadilla/pyjwt/README.md

 **A Note on Dependencies**:

-RSA and ECDSA signatures depend on the cryptography package.
+RSA and ECDSA signatures depend on the recommended `cryptography` package.
 If you plan on using any of those algorithms, you'll need to install it as well.

 ```
 $ pip install cryptography
 ```

+If you're system doesn't allow installing `cryptography` like on Google App Engine, you can install `PyCrypto` for RSA signatures and `ecdsa` for ECDSA signatures.

 ## Usage